Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2019/07/spatenstich-hif-sanierung-und-erweiterung.md

 ## Contact

+Map detour (PDF, 255 KB)

+## Subscribe to Newsletter

 The Hönggerberg campus is one of the two main ETH Zurich sites and offers the full spectrum of teaching, research and services.
 It houses seven departments and has a bustling campus atmosphere.
 In terms of infrastructural development at ETH Zurich, the Hönggerberg campus plays a unique role due to the space available.
 This is in contrast to the central campus, where development options are highly limited due to the historic district and urban structures.
 The infrastructural development at the Hönggerberg campus is based on the «Campus Hönggerberg 2040» master plan.

-## Subscribe to Newsletter
+## Staffnet

 Impressions from the ground-breaking ceremony.
 The star of the evening was the semi-autonomous excavator Menzi Muck, presented and operated by Professor Hutter and his team.
 (Pictures: Nicola Pitaro)

-## Staffnet

-ETH Zurich Real Estate Management